manaspradhan007/argocd-release-repo/readme.md

 2.  **Ensure `kubectl` & `helm` are configured** to connect to your target Kubernetes cluster.
 3.  **Apply the ArgoCD Application manifest:**
     ```bash
-    kubectl apply -f applications/demoapp/demo-app.yaml
+    kubectl apply -f applications/nginx-prometheus/nginx-prometheus.yaml
     ```
     This command tells your Kubernetes cluster to create the ArgoCD `Application` resource.
 ArgoCD will then pick up this new resource and begin managing the WordPress application.

 4.  **Monitor the deployment:**
-    You can track the synchronization status of `demo-app` via the ArgoCD UI or CLI:
+    You can track the synchronization status of `nginx-prometheus` via the ArgoCD UI or CLI:
     ```bash
     argocd app list
-    argocd app get demo-app
+    argocd app get nginx-prometheus
     ```

 ## Accessing Applications

-Once ArgoCD has successfully synchronized the `demo-app` WordPress application, it will be accessible via its configured Kubernetes Ingress.
+Once ArgoCD has successfully synchronized the `nginx-prometheus` WordPress application, it will be accessible via its configured Kubernetes Ingress.

 * **WordPress Application URL:** `http(s)://wordpress.task.de` (Replace with your actual WordPress Ingress URL)
 * **ArgoCD UI URL:** `http(s)://argocd.task.de` (Replace with your actual ArgoCD Ingress URL)